 Historic Hobcaw Barony Cruise & Hobcaw House Tour

-This three hour tour cruises up the Winyah Bay toward the Great Pee Dee River, giving view to majestic oak trees and the abandoned rice fields of Hobcaw Barony, comprised of 16,00 acres and 14 former plantations, to tour Bernard Baruch's winter hunting retreat.
+Our three hour Hobcaw History tour cruises up the Winyah Bay toward the Great Pee Dee River, giving view to majestic oak trees and the abandoned rice fields of Hobcaw Barony, comprised of 16,00 acres and 14 former plantations, to tour Bernard Baruch's winter hunting retreat.
 Step aboard in Georgetown and travel back in time to Hobcaw Barony pier where you will disembark to begin your one hour tour of the Hobcaw House, built in 1930 high above the Winyah Bay.
-After viewing the majestic Hobcaw house your cruise will continue over to view the smokestack of the USS Harvest Moon, a Civil War Flagship of the South Atlantic Blockading Squadron (1864-1865), resting on the dregs of Winyah Bay for more than a century.
+After viewing the majestic Hobcaw House your cruise will continue over to view the smokestack of the USS Harvest Moon, a Civil War Flagship of the South Atlantic Blockading Squadron (1864-1865), resting on the dregs of Winyah Bay for more than a century.
 Next, we will cross the Winyah Bay to glide by the historic site of Battery White, an artillery battery constructed by the Confederates, during the American Civil War, built in 1862-63 to defend Winyah Bay.

 Rover Tours is committed in helping to educate and preserve